Just-A-Engineer/Ruby/README.md

 - This has really opened my eyes to the world of API's and I am planning on working with API's more as the future goes on.
 Let me know what you think of my code!
 - A newer issue I just ran into, would be a bug where you type in a lower number, as in single digits.
 It would return the incorrect generation of Pokemon.
 I solved this by adjusting it to accept only integers using *.to_i* method.
 Now to exit, all you need to type is *1234*.

+## Quite a bit of information about the WebAutomation repository
+- I ran into some issues working with this.
+It was probably the project that took the longest.
+- It could be because I was working on it so off and on.
+But it took me a solid week.
+I just had to learn so many new things.
+- I am currently working with StackOverflow and (my best friend) Google, to find a way for me to be able to streamline the whole process a bit more.
+- I'm planning on creating a web scraping project in the near future, and I will be using that to coincide with this project.
+Through a multitude of ways.
+- One of the biggest issues I ran into was the fact that I couldn't figure out how to write to a file and append each thing on top of each other.
+I really struggled with that for a few hours.
+I tried doing the *File.read* function that I use in the *data_write* function.
+However, that didn't append it properly.
+It just added it all onto the same line.
+But once I found the *open(file, 'w') do |f|* function, it made things so much easier.
+- After I found out and learned about all of the different ways to write to other files, it has opened up a whole new world for me.
+This along with API's and what I've learned about those as well.
+I feel I can make some pretty beefy and cool projects.